 You and your people

-You’re aware of the pressure that your people are under, and that it comes from a variety of sources, not just work.
+You’re aware of the pressure that people are under, and that it comes from a variety of sources, not just work.

-you can build a positive atmosphere of wellbeing, showing your people that the organisation cares and wants them to thrive.
+You can build a positive atmosphere of wellbeing, showing your people that the organisation cares and wants them to thrive.

 Building wellbeing into your workplace culture doesn't just make for happier, healthier, more loyal employees, it has a positive impact on their effectiveness, customer service, the organisation’s reputation and, ultimately, your financial and operational success.

 In over 30 years of working to help people perform better, I have seen so many good people burning out.
 There's often a fear that burning out is a weakness.
 I believe it happens when good people have been strong for too long.

 There are behaviours (that can become habits) that I often see leading to burnout.
 They fall into four key categories.
 I took those four risky behaviours, flipped them into their positive opposite and created the antidote: The CARE Wellbeing Model.